 How to Avoid Purchasing Onward Travel Tickets:

-**UPDATE 2018** I have recently been told that FlyOnward is not as reliable as it used to be.
-I have been doing some research into alternatives, and have been recommended onwardflights.com, returnflights.net or Bestonwardticket.com although I haven’t used any of these myself yet.
+I used to use a site called FlyOnward for this service, but their website no longer works.
+I have been recommended these alternatives: onwardflights.com, returnflights.net or Bestonwardticket.com although I haven’t used any of these myself yet.
 If you know of any that definitely work please let me know!

 Crossing Borders in South America: Don’t Break the Law!